rostonn/nmap-project/README.md

 # NMAP Results Application

+## About

+Project to load nmap scan results into sqlite database.
+Json api to return nmap results based on ip address.
+UI allows search by ip address to show nmap results.

-Pre-requisites
+## Pre-requisites

-Program is built to run on a Mac.
-There is also a Windows exe program although it hasn't been tested Sqlite3 must be installed: [(https://www.sqlite.org/download.html]https://www.sqlite.org/download.html)
+Program is built to run on a Mac
+Sqlite3 must be installed: [https://www.sqlite.org/download.html](https://www.sqlite.org/download.html)

 ### Pre-requisites to run and test backend application

-Backend application is included in the project root in the folder nmap-be.
-Also publicly available:
+Backend application is included in the project root, in the folder nmap-be.
+Also publicly available: [https://github.com/rostonn/nmap-be](https://github.com/rostonn/nmap-be)

 Golang must be installed to build the application and run the tests

 Frontend React application is included in the project root in the folder nmap-fe.
-Also publicly available:
+Also publicly available: [https://github.com/rostonn/nmap-fe](https://github.com/rostonn/nmap-fe)

 Node and Npm are required to build the client application

-Start Program
+## Program Execution Instructions

 1. Open Terminal
 2. Change directory into unzipped project folder
 3. cd into dist
-4. ./nmap-be
+4. run ./nmap-be
 5. Program will run at http://localhost:8080

 ## Usage
 ### Upload XML File of NMAP Results

 There is a simple webpage to upload an xml file of nmap results.
-An example xml file is included in the root project folder.
+An example xml file is included in the root project folder. nmap.results/nmap.results.xml

 The file uploader application is available at: